All federal grants and loan disbursement paused by White House

 By Jennifer Hansler, CNN

-(CNN) — The White House budget office has ordered a pause on all federal grants and loans, according to an internal memorandum sent Monday.
+(CNN) — The White House budget office has ordered a pause on all federal grants and loans, according to an internal memorandum sent Monday, potentially impacting trillions in government spending and halting public programs that affect millions of Americans.

 Federal agencies “must temporarily pause all activities related to obligation or disbursement of all Federal financial assistance,” White House Office of Management and Budget acting director Matthew Vaeth said in the memorandum, a copy of which was obtained by CNN.
 The pause also blocks the issuance of new grants.